Optimist Skatepark Grand Opening – July 25 in Pocatello

 Fucking Awesome (FA) is a brand born from raw creativity, street-level grit, and high art.
 Founded by Jason Dill and Anthony Van Engelen in 2014, FA quickly made its mark with bold graphics, unconventional ads, and a true-to-skateboarding spirit.

+Jason Dill is a name every real skateboarder knows.
 Growing up in Huntington Beach, turning pro by 17, and becoming a legend through Alien Workshop classics like Photosynthesis and Mind Field, Dill’s story is skateboarding itself: fast, messy, brilliant, and unforgettable.
+Today, he brings that same chaotic beauty to FA, making it one of the most respected names in skateboarding and streetwear worldwide.

-Widely considered the godfather of modern street skateboarding, Mark Gonzales — aka “The Gonz” — revolutionized skateboarding in the late ’80s and early ’90s.
+About Mark Gonzales Widely considered the godfather of modern street skateboarding, Mark Gonzales — aka “The Gonz” — revolutionized skateboarding in the late ’80s and early ’90s.
 His fearless style, inventive tricks, and creative spirit inspired generations of skaters to think outside the lines.
 From Video Days to his ongoing art and influence, Gonz’s legacy lives on both in skateboarding and the broader world of art and culture.

 Why This Drop is Special: Mark Gonzales’ Class Photo

+This isn’t just any FA drop.
 This Fucking Awesome Skateboards Mark Gonzales Deck release features a special graphic — a real class photo of Mark Gonzales, “The Gonz,” one of the most influential skateboarders of all time.
 Gonz changed the way people thought about skateboarding — with style, humor, and a fearless spirit.

 Mark Gonzales, immortalized: The actual class photo used for the new Fucking Awesome Gonz Deck, available now at Deckadence.